FamilySearch/GEDCOM/specification/gedcom-2-data-types.md

 Those definitions suggest that `AFT 1850` would mean "1 JAN 1851 or later," while under the 7.0 definition `AFT 1850` means "1 JAN 1850 or later."

-This change in definitions was made to align with common (but not universal) practice.
 Given a source dated 1850 that asserts something had happened in the past (which could mean earlier that same year or in an earlier year), some users encode that as `BEF 1850` and others as `BEF 1851`.